-In her 12-page order, Judge Brooke Jackson agreed that the agency had failed to justify why it couldn’t offer transgendered and intersex individuals a separate choice – especially when countries like Australia have already implemented a third option on passport applications for those who do not adhere to the “male” or “female” gender.
+In a 12-page order, U.S. District Judge R. Brooke Jackson agreed that the agency had failed to justify why it couldn’t offer transgendered and intersex individuals a separate choice – especially when countries like Australia have already implemented a third option on passport applications for those who do not adhere to the “male” or “female” gender.

-“How does the Department sync a transgender individual’s passport information with law enforcement records that might list that very same passport holder as the opposite sex?” the order asks, noting Zzyym’s “female” classification on their driver’s license, which would directly contradict the “male” classification the agency wished to use to issue Zzyym’s passport.
+“How does the Department sync a transgender individual’s passport information with law enforcement records that might list that very same passport holder as the opposite sex?”
+Jackson wrote, noting Zzyym’s “female” classification on their driver’s license, which would directly contradict the “male” classification the agency wished to use to issue Zzyym’s passport.

 “Without answers to these questions, I cannot conclude that the government rationally decided to formulate a binary-only gender policy,” Jackson added.

-She also noted that she did not yet want to get into the “constitutional fray.”
+He also noted that he did not yet want to get into the “constitutional fray.”

-“The court will not address the constitutional issues unless and until it needs to,” the order says.
+“The court will not address the constitutional issues unless and until it needs to,” he wrote.